Good Omens (TV series): Costumes

 The cold opening, featuring a flashback through history in Episode 3, required costumes representing historical periods from the Garden of Eden in 4004 BC to Soho, London in 1967.
 Anderson took inspiration from pre-Raphaelite paintings, and from hippie clothes from the movie Serpico.
 Throughout the epochs, each costume reflected the period as well as the Angel/Demon aspect of the characters.
 The scene with Crowley and Aziraphale in armor has black throughout Crowley's armor while Aziraphale's is silvery and light.
-A snakeskin-like texture is part of the robes and gowns Crowly wears in ancient times.
+A snakeskin-like texture is part of the robes and gowns Crowley wears in ancient times.

 Special effects

 London-based Milk VFX was chosen to create all the visual effects for Good Omens.
 Jean-Claude Deguara, co-founder, began work in the pre-production, pre-script stage of the series.
-During pre-production the six scripts were broken down to work out how the VFX could interact effectively with the story in each episode.
+During pre-production, the six scripts were broken down to work out how the visual effects (VFX) could interact effectively with the story in each episode.
 Neil Gaiman was a constant source of help as he could quote from the book to help with creative decisions.
 The goal was to use in-camera shots wherever possible.
-The Noah's Ark scene in Episode 3 used live-action elements wherever possible, including the smaller animals.
-Larger animals were added in post-production.
+The Noah's Ark scene in Episode 3 used live-action elements wherever possible, including the smaller animals; larger animals were added in post-production.
 Special effects were to be used as part of the scene and "grounded in reality", not to stand out on their own.
-60 visual-effect specialists, the most Milk had used on a single project, worked over a two-year period to create a wide range of effects.
-650 CG shots were created for the six episodes.
+Sixty visual-effect specialists, the most Milk had used on a single project, worked over a two-year period to create a wide range of effects; 650 CGI shots were created for the six episodes.
 Post-production time was five months.

-Deguara and his crew created a wide range of effects including creatures, environments and fire.
+Deguara and his crew created a wide range of effects including creatures, environments, and fire.
 Among the environments created was a penthouse for Heaven with "ever-changing" views of the famous landmarks of the world.
-The escalator to Hell was filmed in a modern office building in London, using real-time cinematography as well as a green screen for special effects depicting Crowley's descent from the lobby.
+The escalator to Hell was filmed in a modern office building in London using real-time cinematography as well as a green screen for special effects depicting Crowley's descent from the lobby.
 The Soho site for Aziraphale's bookshop, built at Bovington Airfield, used a green screen to extend the streets in post-production.
-The site was built because Aziraphale's bookshop had to burn down with real fire, not just visual effects, which want possible in Soho.
+The site was used because Aziraphale's bookshop had to burn down with real fire, not just visual effects, which wasn't possible in Soho.
 The opening scene of Episode 1 at the Garden of Eden, filmed in South Africa, included "many green screen and interactive VFX" to create a big visual effects scene.
 Episode 4 featured a visual effect of Crowley (David Tennant) flying through the telephone system, chased by Hastur, the Duke of Hell (Ned Dennehy).
-Tennant was in a rig that allowed him to "twist and roll at speed" while Dennehy used a wire.
-To make Tennant's part look realistic and hide the rig, digitally created "glitch-type movements" were created.
+Tennant was in a rig that allowed him to "twist and roll at speed", while Dennehy used a wire.
+Digitally-created "glitch-type movements" were created to make Tennant's part look realistic and to hide the rig.